mozilla-l10n/localizer-documentation/src/products/firefox_ios/testing.md

 ## Testing with screenshots

-Screenshots are currently provided by the iOS team, and the latest iterations can be found [right here](https://firefox-ci-tc.services.mozilla.com/tasks/index/mobile.v2.firefox-ios.l10n-screenshots.latest).
+Screenshots are currently provided by the iOS team, and the latest iterations can be found [here](https://firefox-ci-tc.services.mozilla.com/tasks/index/mobile.v2.firefox-ios.l10n-screenshots.latest).
 Once you find your locale in the list, you should choose and download the .zip file that contains your locale code.
-You can always find the link to screenshots in Pontoon under the Firefox for iOS `RESOURCES` section, located in the top-left corner of the page.
+You can always find the link to screenshots in Pontoon within the Firefox for iOS `RESOURCES` section, located in the top-left corner of the page.

 For every release, updated screenshots are provided twice: the first round will be delivered one week after string freeze, and the second round will include the latest localizations one week before Release Candidate.
 Both rounds follow the same [release calendar](https://whattrainisitnow.com/) used for Firefox and Firefox for Android.
 Make sure to check the latest Nightly channel for the exact dates.
 When in doubt, reach out to the localization mobile PM (currently **delphine** at **mozilla** dot **com**).